om2-ws22/website/docs/course-syllabus.md

 - systematically take care of (big) data.

-- use methods like clustering, text mining and deep learning to gain insights from data.
+- use methods like clustering, text mining and machine learning models to gain insights from data.

 - make use of statistics and visuals to find and communicate insights with Python.